 - What is the maximum amount of rent assistance I can receive?

-- I receive disability pension or permanent impairment payments.
+- I receive Disability Compensation Payment or permanent impairment payments.
 Does this affect the amount of rent assistance payable?

 - Example of the disability income rent test for a single assessment